Marie Jenney Howe

 Marie Jenney Howe (1870–1934) was a feminist organizer and writer born in Syracuse, New York.
-She was deeply involved with the movement for Women's suffrage in the United States.
+She was deeply involved with the movement for Women's suffrage in the United States and founded Heterodoxy, an influential feminist debating group in Greenwich Village.

 Career

 Howe worked as a Unitarian minister and suffragist, graduating in 1897 from the Unitarian Theological Seminary in Meadville, Pennsylvania.
 She worked as assistant minister to Mary Augusta Safford in Sioux City and Des Moines, Iowa.
-She was active in the Consumers' League of Cleveland, and later in New York, was a leader in the National American Woman Suffrage Association, later leaving it for Alice Paul's Congressional Union, which became the National Women's Party.
+She was active in the Consumers' League of Cleveland, and later in New York, was a leader in the National American Woman Suffrage Association, later leaving it for Alice Paul's Congressional Union, which became the National Woman's Party.

 In 1926 she moved to Paris to do research into the life of George Sand, publishing a critically acclaimed biography of George Sand, George Sand: The Search for Love in 1927.
 With help from Sand's granddaughter Aurore, she edited and translated a collection of Sand's journals.
 She collaborated with many other activists and writers on essays, magazine articles, speeches, and propaganda plays, including at least two plays written with Rose Emmet Young, her close companion for many years.